AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex5.md

 ![demo](./images/module135/34.png)

-## What do people do on the site before reaching the "Cancel Service" page
+## What do people do on the site before reaching the "Cancel Service" page?

 Again, there are many ways to perform this analysis.
 However, let's use the flow analysis to start the discovery part.